 - Failure to provide forms to the Seller

-Please refer to FTB Publication 1016 at this link: FTB Publication 1016 for a concise list of penalties and to answer any questions you may have.
+Please refer to the FTB Publication 1016 at this link: FTB Publication 1016 for a concise list of penalties and to answer any questions you may have.

 Yes!
 The Franchise Tax Board does audit Settlement Agents to make sure that the regulations are followed.